 This refuge plays an important role in the life of the redhead duck.
 They winter here and usually arrive from mid-October to the end of November.

 The refuge is not only a great waterfowl location, but also many other species of songbirds and raptors, along with many species of mammals.
 Several endangered species are found at Laguna Atascosa, including the ocelot, a member of the cat family.

 Ocelots are very reclusive with very few remaining in existence.
 I did not see an ocelot while visiting the refuge.
 I suppose I was looking up for birds and not down.
 However, I did stumble over a couple whitetail deer.

-Sabal Palm Nature Sanctuary
+Birdwatching at Sabal Palm Nature Sanctuary

 I stopped at one other site while on this South Texas birding road trip—The Sabal Palm Nature Sanctuary, located just south of Brownsville.
 It is a 557-acre refuge noted as one of the last locations in the Rio Grande Valley with a large stand of sabal palms, or cabbage palms.